zhangxin00/tide/E1-interrupt-detection/README.md

 # Validating the x18 behavior
-1. Run `make' to compile our code
+1. Run `make` to compile our code
-2. Run `./irq' to check whether the x18 register is cleared when an interrupt occurs.
+2. Run `./irq` to check whether the x18 register is cleared when an interrupt occurs.

 # Expected results